roq-trading/roq-api/README.md

 ## Introduction

-This API is a generic abstraction allowing you to
+This API is a generic trading interface abstraction allowing you to

 * Implement your trading strategy without knowing the details of specific trading API's.
 * Connect to low-latency gateways bridging between your trading strategy and specific trading API's.